 "I've been staying at this hotel for a number of years now as it is the perfect base for some outdoor activities in the Lake district.
 With it's roarign open fires and great ales I quite frankly couldn't care less if it rains all week (theres a great bookshop in Grasmere village).
 Recent renovations have swept away the last remnants of the 70s yet it still retains the old world charm you would hope for in such a fantastic setting.
 We found the staff and in particular Paul the manager very welcoming.
 With a good drying room and a wooden floored bar this is a very hiker friendly place.
 Dinner inclusive package is well worth doing as the food is fab!!"

-- Travel date: Mon 8th of December 2008
+- Travel date: 8th December 2008

 a warm welcome for alfie!

 "we had a lovely autumn break with our little dog alfie, who is a miniature dachshund. from the moment we walked in we felt at home. nothing was too much bother for the staff. and alfie even got a biscuit given to him in the bar!! he was well pleased!!! we have stayed before so it is a familiar place to us. it did not disappoint! although we did think the heating could have been a little hotter!!! we r staying there with alfie for christmas and really looking forward to it!! a truly lovely hotel once they get round to refurbishing the rooms."

 Magical weekend at The Swan